 What’s Going Wrong with Corporate Strategy

-Why do leaders struggle with corporate strategy?
+Why do leaders struggle with strategic clarity and corporate strategy?
 Our near thirty-year experience in working with companies who struggle to craft and then implement a strategy that works for them has taught us a few things.
 Based upon data from our leadership simulation assessments, here are some of the common mistakes we have seen and what continues to keep many organizations from achieving high growth:

 You need to be objective enough to know what truly sets you apart from the competition and where you fall short.
 If you are not crystal clear about where you stand in the eyes of your target clients, you may be designing an ill-conceived strategy for growth.
 Do the necessary current state analysis to know how you are perceived by those who matter most.

 Identify what you can do better than the rest and ruthlessly focus your plan on that aspect of your business.
 You are much more likely to succeed by setting your own path rather for your unique situation than copying that of your rivals.
 Let your unique value proposition and cultural strengths help frame your unique strategy.

 Be sure you know what value you provide to your customers and stay on top of innovations that could threaten your future business.

-For a strategy to be successful, all key stakeholders must understand the strategic direction and implications, believe the strategy will achieve the desired results and think it can be gracefully implemented in your unique culture, industry and circumstances.
+For a strategy to be successful, all key stakeholders must (1) understand the strategic direction and implications, (2) believe the strategy will achieve the desired results, and (3) think it can be gracefully implemented in your unique culture, industry, and circumstances.